-- Collecting and preprocessing the required data including the bug IDs, the resolver developer for each bug and the summary and description text of each bug report in order to create the vocabulary-based expertise and interest models. (corresponds to step 1 in figure 1) - Creating the n-gram-based inverted lists of the nontrivial terms in summaries and descriptions of previously resolved bug reports. (corresponds to step 2 in figure 1) - 3) Recommending the three most similar vocabulary databases to each query which contains a number of non-trivial terms extracted from the summary and description of a newly reported bug. (corresponds to steps 3 to 5 in figure 1)
+- Collecting and preprocessing the required data including the bug IDs, the resolver developer for each bug and the summary and description text of each bug report in order to create the vocabulary-based expertise and interest models (corresponds to step 1 in Figure 1). - 2) Creating the n-gram-based inverted lists of the textual information in summaries and descriptions of previously resolved bug reports (corresponds to step 2 in Figure 1). - 3) Recommending the three most similar vocabulary databases to each query which contains the textual information extracted from the summary and description of a newly reported bug (corresponds to steps 3 to 5 in Figure 1).